purplecroc/DoE/rpi_pico/Week_5/Week_5.md

 ## Problems

 This was quite a difficult task to complete because I needed help getting the umqtt.simple library installed on the target device.
 I had to be manually copy it onto the device.
 I think I was packaging the application incorrectly, so I will come back to this at a future date to try and resolve properly.

+This weeks project took me much longer to achieve that the other weeks, so I was unable to achieve t he goal of having an LED turn on and off when messages were received.

+I will have this functionality in my final project though.